hartzis/hartzis.github.io/about.md

 </div>
 </section><!-- /#table-of-contents -->

 Welcome to Hartzis.me!
-This will document my adventures, mishaps, and fun times had while developing.
+This will document my adventures and fun times had while developing.

 ## me